lbormann/darts-caller/README.md

 #### Calling

 - Direct audio playback through a browser of your choice (the current voice-pack is downloaded or updated and then cached to enable seamless playback for later visits).
-- Display of the current speaker (voice pack).
+- Display of the current speaker (voice-pack).
 - Selection menu to switch to a specific speaker.
 - Button to switch to another random speaker.
 - Selection menus for adjusting language and gender.